qunitjs/qunit/docs/api/config/urlConfig.md

 version_added: "1.0.0"
 ---

-In the HTML Reporter, this array is used to generate additional input fields in the toolbar.
+In the HTML Reporter, this array is used to create additional input fields in the toolbar.

 <table>
 <tr>